alsalti64/press-start/README.md

 - Enhanced contact form functionality

 ## Technical Implementation
-- We are currently using HTML and CSS
+- We are currently using HTML and Bootstrap and JavaScript
 - Responsive design works on all devices (Hopefully) :D
 - Clear folder structure for assets